 During this financial period, the Charity did not actively seek to solicit funds from the public, nor engage professional fundraisers or commercial participators to fundraise on its behalf.
-Potential donors (generally alumni of Syracuse University) may contact the Charity wishing to make a donation but, during this period, apart from a single donation from a University alumnus, the only donation was received from Syracuse University.
-As such, the Charity has not (with reference to section 162A of the Charities Act 2011): subscribed to any scheme or standard relating to fundraising; monitored any activities carried on on its behalf for the purpose of fundraising; received any complaints in relation to fundraising; nor needed to take steps to protect vulnerable people and other members of the public from the behaviour connected to fundraising and referred to in section 162(a)(2) of the Charities Act 2011.
+Potential donors (generally alumni of Syracuse University) may contact the Charity wishing to make a donation.
+During this period, unsolicited donations amounted to £82,669 (2018- £10,906).
+As such, the Charity has not (with reference to section 162A of the Charities Act 2011): subscribed to any scheme or standard relating to fundraising; monitored any activities carried out on its behalf for the purpose of fundraising; received any complaints in relation to fundraising; nor needed to take steps to protect vulnerable people and other members of the public from the behaviour connected to fundraising and referred to in section 162(a)(2) of the Charities Act 2011.